 Compared with no treatment, the use of cyclophosphamide, methotrexate, and fluorouracil (CMF) was also associated with comparable improvement in these outcomes at 10 years.
 A comparison of CMF and anthracycline-containing regimens is described below.
 (See 'Rationale for anthracycline- and taxane-containing regimen' below.)

 Risks — Risks of chemotherapy include acute toxicities including nausea, vomiting, hair loss, myelosuppression, and amenorrhea.
 Immunosuppression associated with chemotherapy may also lead to severe infections in some.
 Taxanes are associated with neuropathy, which generally resolves weeks to months after treatment, but may be incomplete in severe cases.
 Longer-term toxicities also include the risks of cardiotoxicity associated with anthracyclines and the rare risk of chemotherapy-related leukemia.
 These issues are discussed in detail elsewhere.
-(See "Cardiotoxicity of anthracycline-like chemotherapy agents" and "Overview of neurologic complications of non-platinum cancer chemotherapy" and "Acute side effects of adjuvant chemotherapy for early stage breast cancer".)
+(See "Clinical manifestations, monitoring, and diagnosis of anthracycline-induced cardiotoxicity" and "Prevention and management of anthracycline cardiotoxicity" and "Overview of neurologic complications of non-platinum cancer chemotherapy" and "Acute side effects of adjuvant chemotherapy for early-stage breast cancer".)

 REGIMEN SELECTION AND ADMINISTRATION